CorridoniMatias/Comax_Roleplay_Mod/README.md

 Note: There are some addons that are a bit buggy.
 The MySQL include I wrote in ReloadedUtils.inc was in early development stages when I quit SourcePawn therefore I never fixed all the bugs in it so feel free to do so.

+Oh and by the way, you need to get sdktools and sdkhooks for this to work.
 ```

 Anyway, enjoy the mod<br>